Dmitry-Borodkin/voidc/doc/tutorial.md

 Instead, it has a minimalist "starter language" and a set of "language development" tools.
 Then the language is *developed*, and this development is organized into so-called "levels".

-For the moment (Jan 2022) there are only two levels:
+For the moment (Sep 2022) there are only three levels:

   - Level 0.0 - "starter language" and compiler API.
   - Level 0.1 - control flow, grammars, expressions and declarations/definitions.
+  - Level 0.2 - ...

 Let's take a look of them closer.